musicsnobj/jj-adventures/Research/Character Names.md

-Names of real people i encountered in the Navy, for character name inspiration...
+(mostly) names of real people i encountered in the Navy, for character name inspiration...

 David Spitler
 Socrates Perozo